-On September 23, 2001, President Bush declared a national emergency, pursuant to the International Emergency Economic Powers Act, 50 U.S.C. §§ 1701-1706 (IEEPA), and other authorities, in Executive Order 13224 (E.O.
-13224), "Blocking Property and Prohibiting Transactions With Persons Who Commit, Threaten To Commit, or Support Terrorism" (see OFAC legal document index at https://www.treasury.gov/resource-center/sanctions/Pages/legal-index.aspx).
+On September 23, 2001, the President declared a national emergency, pursuant to the International Emergency Economic Powers Act, 50 U.S.C. §§ 1701-1706 (IEEPA), and other authorities, in Executive Order 13224 (E.O.
+13224), "Blocking Property and Prohibiting Transactions With Persons Who Commit, Threaten To Commit, or Support Terrorism."
 E.O.
 13224 was issued in response to the grave acts of terrorism and threats of terrorism committed by foreign terrorists, including the terrorist acts committed on September 11, 2001, in New York and Pennsylvania and against the Pentagon, and the continuing and immediate threat of future attacks on U.S. nationals and the United States.
 The terrorist acts of September 11, 2001 were also recognized and condemned in United Nations Security Council Resolutions (UNSCR) 1368 (September 12, 2001), 1373 (September 28, 2001), and 1390 (January 16, 2002).
-See also UNSCR 1267 (October 15, 1999) (creating the framework for the "Consolidated List" of individuals and entities associated with Al-Qa'ida, Usama bin Laden, and the Taliban); UNSCRs 1988 and 1989 (June 17, 2011) (separating the Consolidated List into separate lists targeting individuals and entities associated with the Taliban and Al-Qa'ida, respectively); UNSCRs 2255 (December 21, 2015) and 2253 (December 17, 2015) (updates to the sanctions regimes targeting the Taliban, the Islamic State of Irag and the Levant, and Al-Qa'ida), and UNSCR 2368 (the most recent update to the sanctions regimes targeting the Islamic State of Irag and the Levant and AI-Qa'ida).4 E.O.
-13224 imposes economic sanctions on persons who have been determined to have committed or pose a significant risk of committing acts of terrorism, as well as on persons determined to be owned or controlled by such persons or to provide support to such persons or acts of terrorism.
-It prohibits transactions or dealings in property or interests in property of any person designated under its authority, including the donation of funds, goods, or services (or receipt of donations of funds, goods, or services), and it blocks all property in the United States or within the possession or control of a U.S. person in which there is an interest of any designated person.5
+See also UNSCR 1267 (October 15, 1999) (creating the framework for the "Consolidated List" of individuals and entities associated with al-Qa'ida, Usama bin Laden, and the Taliban); UNSCRs 1988 and 1989 (June 17, 2011) (separating the Consolidated List into separate lists targeting individuals and entities associated with the Taliban and al-Qa'ida, respectively); UNSCRs 2255 (December 21, 2015) and 2253 (December 17, 2015) (updates to the sanctions regimes targeting the Taliban, the Islamic State of Iraq and the Levant, and al-Qa'ida), and UNSCR 2368 (the most recent update to the sanctions regimes targeting the Islamic State of Iraq and the Levant and al-Qa'ida).
+E.O.
+13224 imposes economic sanctions on persons who have been determined to have committed or pose a significant risk of committing acts of terrorism. as well as on persons determined to be owned or controlled by such persons or to provide support to such persons or acts of terrorism.
+It prohibits transactions or dealings in property or interests in property of any person designated under its authority, including the donation of funds, goods, or services (or receipt of donations of funds, goods, or services), and it blocks all property in the United States or within the possession or control of a U.S. person in which there is an interest of any designated person.4